Smart Budgeting: How to Use a Budget App Without Internet

 2. Automate the Tedious Bits

 The number one reason people stop tracking is burnout.
 Manual entry feels like a chore.
-That is why features like UPI QR scanning and auto-category suggestions matter so much.
-The less friction there is between spending and tracking, the easier it is to stay consistent.
+That is why SpndX features like UPI QR scanning and auto-category suggestions matter so much.
+They let you log transactions instantly, even when offline, removing the typical friction of manual entry.

 3. Build a Safe-to-Spend Mindset